sndwvv/Frontier/README.md

 * News provided by [SpaceFlight News API](https://github.com/spaceflightnewsapi/spaceflightnewsapi)

 ## Purpose
-* Side project to build an app completely in SwiftUI
+* Side project to build an app using SwiftUI and Combine